a-flyleaf/ygbtdm/gallery/index.md

 ---
-layout: 1.1
+layout: 1.2
 title: gallery
 css: "#gallery{max-width:850px;}"
 ---
 Standalone art related to the story or characters in some way, however tenuously.
-Spoiler-free highlights below.
+Some personal favorites\* below.

 {%assign hl1 = site.gallery | where: "slug","clueless"%}
 {%assign hl2 = site.gallery | where:"slug","teef"%}